Blisto91/dxvk-wiki/Common-issues.md

 Second, run the game with wined3d: `WINEDLLOVERRIDES="d3d11,dxgi=b" wine game.exe` .
 If the game crashes in the exact same manner as dxvk, it is most likely a wine bug, not a dxvk bug.

+### 32-bit games

+32-bit games often run out of address space with DXVK and will crash as a result.
+Use wined3d for 32-bit games instead.

 ### Vulkan errors
 If you see `DxvkInstance: Failed to create instance` in the dxgi log file, there's something wrong with your vulkan setup.